Disadvantage: No link

-No link: The plan expends no political capital
+In this case, the argument that the plan does not use political capital would be classified as a "no link" argument.

 No internal link

-A variant on the No Link, it states that either the link or the previous internal link does not lead to another internal link.
+"No internal link" is a similar argument to "no link."
+It states that either the link or the previous internal link does not lead to another internal link.

-Using the example above, a no-internal-link could either be that the failure to pass the deal will not reduce American influence on the Indian subcontinent, or that reduction of American influence on the Indian subcontinent will not lead to nuclear war between India and Pakistan.
+Using the example above, a no-internal-link could either be that failure to pass the deal will not reduce American influence on the Indian subcontinent, or that reduction of American influence on the Indian subcontinent will not lead to nuclear war between India and Pakistan.

 Impact uniqueness

-Arguing the impact's uniqueness is an underused but effective argument.
+Impact uniqueness is a variant of "non-unique" arguments.
 To prove that an impact is non-unique the affirmative must show that the link has already happened in the past but the impact didn't happen.
+Debate coach James Kellam writes that impact uniqueness is an underused but highly effective argument.